-Employees seeking a temporary modified-duty assignment should submit a written request to the Administration Sergeant.
+Employees seeking a temporary modified-duty assignment should submit a written request to their Operations Sergeants or the authorized designees.
 The request should, as applicable, include a certification from the treating medical professional containing:

 - (a) An assessment of the nature and probable duration of the illness or injury. - (b) The prognosis for recovery. - (c) The nature and scope of limitations and/or work restrictions. - (d) A statement regarding any required workplace accommodations, mobility aids or medical devices. - (e) A statement that the employee can safely perform the duties of the temporary modified-duty assignment.